itzalak/gradle-template/README.md

-# Kotlin Gradle Template App
+# Gradle Template App

-Simple project template for Kotlin.
+Simple project template for Gradle projects.

 Template was built with intellij IDE in mind.